 In the interest of full disclosure I “cleaned” up some of the spelling and grammar.
 Note the dates on these comments are from a year ago or more.
 Unfortunately, the company that had these “ads” made must be seeing good results or the ad campaign would have been discontinued.
 Just as unfortunately we use this company’s services as our insurance company does not directly write homeowners insurance, but partners with other companies.
 Hey, we save a lot of money on our automobile insurance.
 I am often just as guilty as the majority of American consumers who care only about the price and not so much about the quality of the product.

 The Classic Cars Journal Pick Of The Day for May 15th was a 1962 Studebaker Gran Turismo Hawk, although they call the car a Hawk GT.
-Here is a picture from Classic Cars:
+Here is a picture from Fast Lane Cars: